developer-diganta/Amazon-India-Clone/README.md

 # Amazon India Clone

 This is a clone website of Amazon India made using MERN stack.
+CURRENTLY UNDER MIGRATION FROM HEROKU.